 Cities are constitutionally and statutorily authorized to levy and collect taxes for the purpose of general operating revenues.
 While specific types of taxation are somewhat dependent on classification, a city can impose taxation and fees on:

 3. Personal property

 4. Other ad valorem taxes

-These funds are generally used to pay for most governmental services such as police protection or ambulance services, but in some instances – i.e. tourism taxes – the use of tax money is restricted.
+These funds are generally used to pay for most governmental services such as police protection or ambulance services, but in some instances – e.g., tourism taxes – the use of tax money is restricted.

-Larger cities in Kentucky heavily depend on occupational license tax – particularly on payroll and business net profits – for more than half of their revenue.
-Cities with tourism commissions can also have a motel tax (transient room tax) for tourism purposes, and fourth and fifth class cities may also levy a tax on restaurant sales.
+Larger cities in Kentucky heavily depend on occupational license taxes – particularly on payroll and business net profits – for more than half of their revenue.
+Cities with tourism commissions can also have a motel tax (transient room tax) for tourism purposes, and former fourth and fifth class cities may also levy a tax on restaurant sales.